fengxia41103/myblog/content/thoughts/marketing.md

   <img src="/images/funny/direct%20marketing.jpg"/>
 </figure>

-IMHO, the talk completely misled audience to think that marketing and advertising is to manipulate consumer's mind so to make them believe they have a need.
+IMHO, the talk completly misled audience to think that marketing and advertising is to manipulate consumer's mind so to make them believe they have a need.
 The example of [orange juice][4] is just terrible.
 It was true; but it is also true that marketer was nothing